Reds vs. Dodgers Player Props Betting Odds

-Oddsmakers have set player props for Freddie Freeman, Jonathan India and others when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Tuesday at 7:10 PM ET.
+Player prop bet odds for Freddie Freeman, Jonathan India and others are listed when the Los Angeles Dodgers visit the Cincinnati Reds at Great American Ball Park on Wednesday (at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!